tonystuart/making-music/README.md

 # Overview

 Making Music While the Sun Shines is an experiment in music composition and performance.
 It converts a participant's motion into music.
-It was developed as in art installation for the 4Culture Tech Specific program in Seattle.
+It was developed as an art installation for the 4Culture Tech Specific program in Seattle.
 4Culture is the Cultural Development Authority of King County.

 http://www.4culture.org/